jamesrayman/Ero/docs/euclid.md

 1. To describe an arc given its endpoints and a point on that arc.
 1. To determine the type of a given object.

-These postulates are implemented in Euclid using the following constructions:
+These postulates, which are the basis for figure manipulation in Euclid, are implemented using the following constructions:

 ### `intersection(alpha, beta, ...)`